 Although the lists were exposed as a hoax in 1994, they continue to be cited as factual.
 For example, at a 2001 school safety conference at a midwestern state, an official from the U.S. Department of Education began her keynote address by presenting the same lists, unaware that they were fabricated.
 The point of this observation is that all of us are susceptible to misinformation about school crime and violence.
 Educators must be cautious about studies with bold or dramatic claims, and should demand credible evidence from firsthand sources.

 The highly publicized school shootings of the 1990’s generated nationwide concern about the safety of our schools.
 The news media focused national attention on little-known places such as Pearl, Mississippi; Paducah, Kentucky; and Jonesboro, Arkansas where young boys opened fire on their classmates.
-In 1999, Columbine High School became the best-known high school in America when two boys went on a shooting rampage that killed twelve students and a teacher before they killed themselves.
+In 1999, Columbine High School became the center of national attention when two boys went on a shooting rampage that killed twelve students and a teacher before they killed themselves.
 Live television coverage of the Columbine tragedy began while students were still hiding in the school and police were attempting to find the shooters.
 In the following weeks the American public was exposed to numerous images of bloody victims and interviews with traumatized, grief-stricken survivors.